 Of the methods left not all are suitable for every species.
 However, clove oil is one that should be OK for most, and definitely for Guppies.
 This method ensures that your fish will quickly lose consciousness, stop breathing, and die from Hypoxia in around ten minutes.

 Clove oil is a sedative that at high doses can be used for euthanasia.
 You will need approximately 400 mg to one liter of water for this to be successful.
-Clove oil can be easily obtained from chemists or online at Amazon and is a useful item to keep in your fish cupboard in readiness for this purpose.
+Clove oil can be easily obtained from chemists and is a useful item to keep in your fish medicine cupboard in readiness for this purpose.

 To euthanize a fish in this manner, you should first mix the clove oil with a little warm water before adding it slowly to the bowl with your Guppy in.
 Slowly is imperative as adding the mixture all at once will excite your fish.
 Once all the clove oil is in the bowl, you should leave your Guppy for at least ten minutes as this is the time it will take them to die.
 Before disposing of your Guppy you should also ensure that they have no gill movement for at least ten minutes.